Weight Gain and Cancer

-In patients receiving radiation therapy, the larger the patient is, the more radiation is needed to reach the tumour.
-More radiation means that healthy areas of the body are more exposed to it and unfortunately, this can lead to higher toxicity.
-Radiation dermatitis which is a result of this toxicity often occurs in places where excess skin folds over on itself as is common in obese patients.
+Radiation skin swelling which is a result of this toxicity often happens in places where excess skin folds over on itself as is common in obese patients.

 Weight loss or gain during treatment

 Weight gain is most common in patients receiving chemotherapy, but patients who receive surgery or hormone therapy can gain weight after a cancer diagnosis which makes it worse for obese patients.